 Shaker Village of Pleasant Hill was along a major road connecting Lexington and Perryville, both important cities during the Civil War.
 This meant that quite a bit of foot traffic from the outside world.
 The Shakers would sell their goods like jams, preserves, and other food goods to those passing through.
-They also opened up a lodging space for visitors passing through; originally, these rooms were separated by gender, though that may have changed over time to be more accommodating to visitors from the outside world.
+They also opened up a lodging space for visitors passing through.
+These rooms were originally separated by gender, but that may have changed over time to accommodate visitors from the outside world.
 The Trustees’ Office was in charge of accounting and money management for the entire community.
 This means the Trustee was the Shaker who probably had the most contact with the outside world.

 Visiting Pleasant Hill

 You’re liable to get pretty hungry while wandering the property.
 Luckily, Shaker Village has a fabulous restaurant on site called the Trustees’ Table.
 Trustees’ Table offers farm-to-table food and oh my gosh y’all it is so good!
 I had the Bacon and Benedictine Sandwich on wheat and ate every single bite.
-All meals are served with cole slaw and cornbread.
+Cole slaw and cornbread come with every meal.
 Reservations for meals are recommended.
 You’ll also probably want to snag a souvenir, which you can buy in a variety of shops around the property.
 My grandmother purchased a book on the Shakers here 20-ish years ago that she still talks about now!

 Y’all know I’m a sucker for a good historical destination and wow does Shaker Village at Pleasant Hill deliver!
 I learned so much about history of the site and the people who lived there in this single afternoon (all thanks to Maggie, our expert tour guide!).
 My experience at Shaker Village gave me a whole new level of appreciation for the people who lived, worked, worshiped, and thrived at the property.
 I will definitely be visiting again in the future.